 - Working with them each day or more frequently to help prioritise their workload.

 So, the first thing you need to do is to ensure you have established the right health and safety policies, procedures, and tools in place that your staffs can use.
 Creating the ‘right’ culture amongst your staff is essential if you are to embed effective health and safety systems.

 There is plenty of local, regional, and national support available to help you do this.

 Most local authorities across the country have teams that offer free support and encouragement to introduce or improve health and wellbeing solutions for businesses.

-Mind are a national charity that can provide information on what’s available to support local businesses to find practical solutions, to support their employees with mental health and wellbeing strategies.
-These including useful guides and action-plans such as; a manager’s guide and a check list for small business owners.
+Mind are a national charity that can provide information on what is available to support local businesses to find practical solutions, to support their employees with mental health and wellbeing strategies.
+These including useful guides and action plans such as; a manager’s guide and a check list for small business owners.